scverse/spatialdata/docs/design_doc.md

 Images have labelled dimensions, and coordinate transformations.
 These transformations are used to map between pixel space and physical space, and between different physical spaces.

 For computational efficiency, images can have a pyramidal or multiscale format.
 This is implemented as an [xarray datatree](https://github.com/xarray-contrib/datatree).
+The coordinate system and transformations are stored in `xarray.DataArray.attrs`.
+We are currently investigating using [`spatial-image`](https://github.com/spatial-image/spatial-image).

 #### Regions of interest